-Over 40 million Americans live with allergies and 24 million deal with asthma.
-So in May, we want to help you stop the sneezes for FREE.
+Over 40 million Americans suffer from allergies and 24 million are affected by asthma.
+So in May, we're calling out sneezes so you can call in the Experts, for FREE.
 Call Jack Nelson Service Experts ASAP to get a FREE home air quality and comfort analysis at 918-212-8927 or schedule your appointment online

 .
 Your no-charge air quality and comfort analysis is the starting point to begin assessing your indoor air pollution.